 If you’re feeling tired throughout the day and get sleepy faster than usually, this might be one of the symptoms or effects of your fatty liver.
-There are lots of other things that could cause the fatigue and fatty liver and liver related problems is one of them.

 In my case, extreme tiredness – up to the point of exhaustion – was one of the main symptoms of my fatty liver.
 I’ve been feeling extremely tired even before getting diagnosed and I had no idea what was causing it.
+But the fatigue was real.

 But before it got better, in my case, things got worse.
 This happened a few months after starting my diet and it was the breaking point for me.
 I was so exhausted that I couldn’t even work.